-Lambert Roofing Chimney Fireplace offers various types of roofs: copper, membrane, slate, shingles, metal roofing.
+Lambert roofing services in Montreal cover various types of roofs: copper, membrane, slate, shingles, metal.

 Lambert Roofing Chimney Fireplace uses asphalt shingles made of paper and fiberglass shingles.
 Besides the relatively limited durability, asphalt shingles still have a disadvantage: their degradation is long and harmful to the environment.

-The metal roof, coating may vary but it has common benefits: durable, lightweight, fire and wind resistant.
+The metal roof coating may vary but it has common benefits: durable, lightweight, fire, and wind-resistant.
 The metal is the lightest and most rigid roof which reduces the stress of weight on the rafters.
 A metal roof can last more than 70 years, therefore, it is an investment for almost a lifetime.
 Exceptionally beautiful, it requires no maintenance, does not rust, does not warp, does not crack, does not rot, and excludes mosses and lichens.
-A great advantage for having a metal roof is that the sun heats in it in the summer and does not accumulate snow in winter.
+A great advantage of having a metal roof is that the sun heats in it in the summer and does not accumulate snow in winter.